apache/superset/RELEASING/README.md

 git push origin ${SUPERSET_VERSION_RC}
 ```

+### Create a release on Github

+After submitting the tag, follow the steps [here](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) to create the release.
+Use the vote email text as the content for the release description.
+Make sure to check the "This is a pre-release" checkbox for release canditates.
+You can check previous releases if you need an example.

 ## Preparing the release candidate

 The first step of preparing an Apache Release is packaging a release candidate